kubernetes-sigs/gateway-api/site-src/blog/2022/graduating-to-beta.md

 - [GAMMA Initiative](../../mesh/index.md) - Gateway API for Service Mesh

-If there's something on this list you want to get involved in, or there's something not on this list that you want to advocate for to get on the roadmap please join us in the #sig-network-gateway-api channel on Kubernetes Slack or our weekly [community calls](../../contributing/index.md#meetings).
+If there's something on this list you want to get involved in, or there's something not on this list that you want to advocate be on the roadmap please join us in the #sig-network-gateway-api channel on Kubernetes Slack or our weekly [community calls](../../contributing/index.md#meetings).

 [gep1016]:https://github.com/kubernetes-sigs/gateway-api/blob/master/geps/gep-1016.md